 This will produce

-crap sub-par articles that will do nothing for your SEO except make sure that you get lost in the millions of blog posts that are put up each day.
+crap sub-par articles that will do nothing for your SEO except make sure that you get lost in the millions of blog posts that are put up each day in the search engines.

 Why Posting Every Day Can Work

-If that’s the case then one post a week just isn’t going to cut it.
-You need to write with your audience in mind.
-What are they searching for and how you can best deliver that information to them.
+If that’s the case, then one post a week just isn’t going to cut it.
+You need to write with your target audience in mind.
+What are they searching for, and how can you best deliver that information to them?

 The SEO Benefit